sjiveson/nfs-server-alpine/README.md

 Adding `-e PERMITTED="10.11.99.*"` will permit only hosts with an IP address starting 10.11.99 to mount the file share.

-Adding `-e UID=101` will change the owner of the shared directory to 101:101.
+Adding `-e DIRECTORY_UID=101` will change the owner of the shared directory to 101:101.
 This might be handy for file permissions on the mounting system

+Adding `e DIRECTORY_UID=101 -e DIRECTORY_GID=100` will change the ownership of the shared directory to 101:100.

 Adding `-e DIRECTORY_PERMISSIONS=700` will change the `SHARED_DIRECTORY` top level permissions to the provided number